mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 >That's one reason I don't miss IT, because programmers are very unlikable people...
 In aviation, for example, people who greatly overestimate their level of skill are all dead.<br><br>Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).

-It's very easy for an author to interpret criticism of their code as criticism of them as a person.
+It's very easy for an author to interpret criticism of their code as criticism of them personally.
 Code reviews are an opportunity to share knowledge and make informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.

 This is doubly hard because you're communicating in writing.
-The author has no voice tone or body language to add context to your comments.
-A note meant to be innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
+Your comments are missing voice tone or body language that would otherwise add context.
+An innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
 You're such an idiot."

 # tl;dr: Show Empathy